 Stop Talking

 Keep your questions short and to the point.
-If you ask a long-winded question, the subject may forget the point of the question, or not understand exactly what you are asking.
+If you ask a long-winded question, the subject may forget the point of the question or not understand precisely what you are asking.
 Once you have finished asking the question, stop talking.
 Unless you are a subject in the interview, don’t make any noises such as “yeah” or “ok”.
 You can nod and gesture, but keep it quiet.
 This will make sure your voice isn’t picked up in the audio and will reduce editing time.

 Give them the final word